-If this is the case, make sure the builders risk insurance covers the existing structures as well as the newly renovated portions of the project.
+Frequently, builders risk is set up to cover the cost of the project.
+This is fine if the project is a brand-new build, but if you’re renovating an existing structure, make sure the builders risk insurance covers the existing structures as well as the newly renovated portions of the project.
 The claim will not go well if the insurance company is obligated to replace the renovation but not the building the renovation is happening to.

 Many insurance companies are starting to include equipment breakdown in their builders risk policies.
 This will cover the mechanical or electrical failure of your permanently installed equipment or machinery.